Homotopy theory with bornological coarse spaces: First examples and comparison of coarse homology theories

 The functor $Q$ is then obtained from $Q^{\prime}$ by a left Kan extension along the forgetful functor The pointwise formula gives

-{where $\BC^{\cC}/(X,\cC,\cB)$ is the category of objects from $\BC^{\cC}$ over the bornological coarse space $(X,\cC,\cB)$.} We observe that the subcategory of objects for $U\in \cC$ is cofinal in $\BC^{\cC}/(X,\cC,\cB)$.
+{where $\BC^{\cC}/X$ is the category of objects from $\BC^{\cC}$ over the bornological coarse space $X$.} As in Subsection \ref{egihfiebgbsdbsbfdbs} we observe that the subcategory of objects $\big( (X,U) ,\id_{X} \big)$ for $U$ in $ \cC$ is cofinal in $\BC^{\cC}/X$.
 Hence we can restrict the colimit to this subcategory.
 We then get the formula \eqref{erwerjh23ui423423424} as desired. \hB \end{rem}